-Shifts the color balance between magenta and green (not available for computer images).
+Use this setting to shift the color balance between magenta and green.
+(This setting is not available for computer images.)

-Abs.
 Color Temp.

-Image → Color Adjustment → Abs.
-Color Temp. → Abs.
-Color Temp.
+Image → Color Adjustment → Color Temp. → Color Temp.

-Shifts the color balance between red and blue, making the image appear warmer or cooler.
+Use this setting to shift the color balance between red and blue.

-Note: You can display a test pattern to facilitate adjustment.
-Press the Pattern button on the remote control, then select Gray scale.
-Then press the J button on the remote control to open an on-screen "line menu" and access the Abs.
-Color Temp. setting.
+Note: You can also access the Color Temp. setting by pressing the J button on the remote control to open an on-screen "line menu."

-Flesh Tone
+■ Flesh Tone

-Image → Color Adjustment → Abs.
-Color Temp. → Flesh Tone
+Image → Color Adjustment → Color Temp. → Flesh Tone

-Makes fine adjustments to the tint.
+Use this setting to make fine adjustments to the tint.
 Controls the amount of magenta or green in the image.
 Also useful for correcting black-and-white images, if they look tinted.